On one class of holonomy groups in pseudo-Riemannian geometry: Step three: Geometric realisation

 Thus, our goal in this section is to construct (at least one example of) $L(x)$ and $g(x)$ satisfying conditions 1 and $2'$.
-Apart formula \eqref{r} (whose modification \eqref{r2} leads to the desired example), the construction below is based on two well known geometric facts.
+Apart from formula \eqref{r} (whose modification \eqref{r2} leads to the desired example), the construction below is based on two well-known geometric facts.

 The first one allows us to use a nice coordinate system in which all computations at a fixed point become much simpler.
-Roughly speaking, linear terms of $g$ as a function of $x$ can be ignored.
+Roughly speaking, the linear terms of $g$ as a function of $x$ can be ignored.